 Review: French Kissmas by Katherine Hapka

-As a fan of travel books and Christmas, I knew French Kissmas by Catherine Hapka would be a win when I found out about it.
+French Kissmas by Catherine Hapka is perfect for fans of travel books and Christmas.
 The setting is vibrant, and the characters are realistic.
 After reading this one, I am excited to check out the rest of the books in the S.A.S.S. series.
 Continue reading

 Author: Gayle Forman